ravi-ivar-7/corridor/android/TO_APK.md

 #### 2. "This type of file can harm your device"
 ```
 This type of file can harm your device.
-Do you want to keep app-release.apk anyway?
+Do you want to keep Corridor.apk anyway?
 ```

 **Solution:** This is a standard warning for all APKs.
 Click **"Keep"** or **"Download anyway"**